 Bio

-Passionate about accessibility in the arts, Schmidt extends this ethos into community engagement, using his leadership to foster belonging, dialogue, and shared discovery.
-Through his studio brand Studio Buddy, he cultivates a space for painting, collaboration, and community sessions rooted in creativity and connection.
 Schmidt is a 2016 graduate of the University of Louisville's Hite Art Institute, a 2011 alumnus of Kentucky's Governor's School for the Arts, and a 2025 Artist INC Fellow with Charlotte Street Foundation and Mid-America Arts Alliance.
-He also serves as Director of Corporate & Grant Partnerships at The Nelson-Atkins Museum of Art.
+He operates his studio practice under the name Studio Buddy.

 Find him on Instagram at @joeyyyschmidt and @studiooobuddy.